madlandproject/zimplist/README.md

 ## Documentation ##
 API and use manual is generated via [ESDOC](https://esdoc.org) and is available in docs/generated

+## Dependencies ##
+Zimplist depends on the following third party libraries :

+- Lodash for utility functions
+- XHR for XmlHttpRequest Abstraction

 ## Polyfills ##
 You may need the following polyfills depending on the browser support you are aiming for